Pretty-Good-Freedom-Tech/brainstorm.world/docs/neo4j-nostr-relay.md

 *Goal*: publication of an open source ETL pipeline to synchronize [Neo4j Community Edition](https://neo4j.com/product/community-edition/) with a local nostr relay such as the battle-tested [strfry](https://github.com/hoytech/strfry) (LMDB) or the customizable [khatru](https://github.com/fiatjaf/khatru) (SQL or LMDB)

 *Background*: [Nostr](https://nostr.com/) is a decentralized social networking protocol with 10 to 20 thousand [active daily users](https://stats.nostr.band/).
-Content repositories, known as relays, are open source, with most implementations based on SQL or LMDB.
-Surprisingly, there are currently no graph database implementations of nostr relays other than our own [initial attempts](https://github.com/Pretty-Good-Freedom-Tech/brainstorm).
-We believe nostr is the best foundation upon which to build truly decentralized social networking communities.
-Its primary deficiency is a mature, sophisticated system for personalized reputation and recommendations.
-Building such a system requires integration of a performant, scalable, open source graph database into the nostr tech stack.
+Content repositories, known as [relays](https://github.com/aljazceru/awesome-nostr#relays), are open source, with most implementations based on SQL or LMDB.
+Surprisingly, there are currently no graph database implementations of nostr relays other than our own [exploratory attempts](https://github.com/Pretty-Good-Freedom-Tech/brainstorm).
+Expansion of the nostr userbase requires integration of a performant, scalable, open source graph database into the nostr tech stack.

-*Monetization*: The open source neo4j nostr relay will form the backbone of the [Brainstorm](https://brainstorm.world), a service that will track personalized trust metrics for users of the nostr protocol.
+*Use case*: The open source neo4j nostr relay will form the backbone of the [Brainstorm](https://brainstorm.world), a service that will track personalized trust metrics for users of the nostr protocol.

 ### Phase 1: basic social graph